Jurickson Profar Player Props: Rockies vs. Diamondbacks

 Jurickson Profar At The Plate

-- Profar is hitting .249 with 12 doubles, a triple, five home runs and 22 walks.
+- Profar has 12 doubles, a triple, five home runs and 23 walks while batting .243.

-- Profar will look to extend his five-game hitting streak.
-He's batting .238 in his last games.
+- Profar has reached base via a hit in 33 games this season (of 48 played), and had multiple hits in 12 of those games.

-- In 8.5% of his games this season, he has homered, and 2.4% of his trips to the plate.
+- He has gone deep in 8.3% of his games this year, and 2.3% of his trips to the dish.

-- In 14 games this year (29.8%), Profar has picked up an RBI, and in six of those games (12.8%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- In 29.2% of his games this season, Profar has driven in at least one run.
+In six of those games (12.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.